playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 }
 ```

-In this example, because both the `onChange` property and `value` property are being passed in to the `SimpleForm` component, you're able to keep all of the relevant data in one place.
+In this example, because both the `onChange` property and `value` property are being passed into the `SimpleForm` component, you're able to keep all of the relevant data in one place.
 You'll notice that none of the actual logic happens inside of the `SimpleForm` component itself.
 As such, this component is called a "dumb" component.
 It's utilized for styling and composability, but not for the logic itself.

 This is what a proper React component _should_ look like.
 This pattern of raising state out of the component itself and leaving "dumb" component comes from the guidance of the React team itself.
 This pattern is called ["lifting state up"](https://reactjs.org/docs/lifting-state-up.html).

-Now that we have a better understanding of the patterns to follow, let's take a look at the wrong way to do things.
+Now that we have a better understanding of the patterns to follow let's take a look at the wrong way to do things.

 ## Breaking from Suggested Patterns {#bidirectionality-example}

-Doing the inverse of "lifting state", let's lower that state back into the `SimpleForm` component.
-Then, in order to access that data from `App`, we can use the `ref` property to access that data from the parent.
+Doing the inverse of "lifting state," let's lower that state back into the `SimpleForm` component.
+Then, to access that data from `App`, we can use the `ref` property to access that data from the parent.

 ```jsx
 import React from "react";